guziy/CMOS-python-tutorial/README.md

 ### To author the presentation in the IPython notebook

-In the project folder launch the ipython:
+In the project folder launch ipython:

     ipython notebook --pylab inline